kirbyUK/dotfiles/README.md

 dotfiles
 ========

 Various dotfiles for configs and stuff.
 Not intended for use by anyone other than myself because they're the kind of ugly only a mother could love.
+Not that I am a mother, but you get the idea.

 Also I can't be asked to edit the image paths and stuff.

 awesome
 =======